All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 1. Cellular Energy Production

-NAD+ is essential for mitochondrial function.
+NAD+ is important for mitochondrial function.
 It participates directly in the electron transport chain, the final stage of aerobic respiration where most ATP is produced .
 When NAD+ levels drop, mitochondrial efficiency declines, which can manifest as fatigue, brain fog, and reduced physical endurance.

 Animal studies have shown that restoring NAD+ levels improves mitochondrial function and increases energy output in aged tissues .
 Many individuals who undergo NAD+ therapy report improved energy and mental clarity, though controlled human trials are still ongoing.